hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook4.md

 //The body only runs if the boolean is true

-The entailment operator "->" is already used by linguists for, well, entailment. if A then B.
+The implication operator "->" is already used by linguists for, well, implication. if A then B.

 The print statement syntax has been swapped out too.
 Again, in favor of operators and to match with the rest of the design.